MiSikora/laboratory/library/docs/gradle-plugin.md

 ```

 !!! tip
     Use named arguments when you instantiate `FeatureStorage` with the `sourcedGenerated()` function.
-This will make sure that you accidentally don't mess up arguments order and that the compilation fails whenever there are changes to the sources.
+This will ensure that you accidentally don't mess up arguments order and that the compilation fails whenever there are changes to the sources.

 ## Feature flags factory

-Generation of feature flags factory is useful if you use the [QA module](qa-module.md).
+The generation of feature flags factory is useful if you use the [QA module](qa-module.md).

 ```
 apply plugin: "io.mehow.laboratory"